coq/coq/doc/sphinx/practical-tools/utilities.rst

 **Index options**

-  Default behavior is to build an index, for the HTML output only, into ``index.html``.
+  The default behavior is to build an index, for the HTML output only, into ``index.html``.

   :--no-index: Do not output the index.